realphongha/nvim-configs/README.md

 * [tsserver LSP](https://github.com/microsoft/TypeScript/wiki/Standalone-Server-(tsserver))
 * [rust-analyzer LSP](https://github.com/rust-lang/rust-analyzer)
 # PS
-Some other useful plugins the fuzzy file finder [ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim) or a third-party plugin manager are not included in this project.
-I'm still using built-in Vim plugins instead :).
+A third-party package manager are not included in this project.
+I'm still using built-in Vim package manager instead :).
 Feel free to customize them as you like.